 Increased risk of infection and transmission of COVID-19.
 Direct transmission includes when in close contact with those sneezing and coughing.
+Indirect transmission is from touching contaminated surfaces.

-Hazard Who is at risk of harm? vel of R Actions to Minimise Risk 111111 (Low (Low Medium Pupils, staff or visitors display symptoms of COVID-19.
-Pupils, staff, visitors, families 3 4 12 M Pupils, staff and visitors are instructed not to attend school site if they are displaying symptoms of COVID-19 or have tested positive in the last 10 days.
-Use existing communication systems (i.e. website, letter, email and text) and signage to reinforce the message not to attend site if individuals are displaying symptoms of COVID-19 and to follow Government advice.
-Children will mainly stay with their own classes, however bubble groups are in year groups.
+Pupils, staff or visitors display symptoms of COVID-19.
+Pupils, staff, visitors, families 3 4 12 Pupils, staff and visitors are instructed not to attend school site if they displaying symptoms of COVID-19 or have tested positive in the last 10 Use existing communication systems (i.e. website, letter, email and tex signage to reinforce the message not to attend site if individuals are di symptoms of COVID-19 and to follow Government advice.
+Children will mainly stay with their own classes, however bubble group year groups.
+Children will not mix between bubbles - each class will have allocated classroom to work in and each bubble / year group will have Userand Who is at risk of harm?
+Level of Risk (Low Medium High) isk Actions to Minimise Risk COVID-19.familiesMdisplaying symptoms of COVID-19 or have tested positive in the last 10Use existing communication systems (i.e. website, letter, email and tex signage to reinforce the message not to attend site if individuals are di symptoms of COVID-19 and to follow Government advice.Children will mainly stay with their own classes, however bubble group year groups.
+Children will not mix between bubbles - each class will ha allocated classroom to work in and each bubble / year group will have Hazard h High) Following a confirmed diagnosis, all staff and pupils within a bubble wi for 14 days or until they have had a negative test result.
+The child with symptoms only needs to isolate for 10 days.
+Testing is available for all staff and pupils in the event of confirmed or suspected cases.
+Areas and equipment allocated to that bubble would be 'deep cleaned Pupils, staff, visitors, 3 - 4 12 Children will mainly stay with their own classes, however bubble groups are in year groups.
 Children will not mix between bubbles - each class will have an allocated classroom to work in and each bubble / year group will have their own playground space.
 Following a confirmed diagnosis, all staff and pupils within a bubble will isolate for 14 days or until they have had a negative test result.
 The child with symptoms only needs to isolate for 10 days.
 Testing is available for all staff and pupils in the event of confirmed or suspected cases.
-Areas and equipment allocated to that bubble would be 'deep cleaned' by cleaning and caretaking staff and additionally by Newcastle City Council cleaning staff prior to the children's return of or the use of the space.
+Areas and equipment allocated to that bubble would be 'deep cleaned' by cleaning and caretaking staff and additionally by Newcastle City Council